sagemath/trac_to_gh/Issue 1720.md

 # Issue 1720: [with spkg] update numpy to 1.0.4, also fix silent build problems with gfortran

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1720

 Original creator: jkantor